luukvdmeer/sfnetworks/README.md

 ![R-CMD-check-develop](https://github.com/luukvdmeer/sfnetworks/workflows/R-CMD-check/badge.svg?branch=develop)
 <!-- badges: end -->

 The goal of sfnetworks is to fill a missing block in R’s provision for spatial network analysis.
-Read more about the idea and the currently implemented functionalities in the `vignette("intro")` and `vignetter("extensions")`.
+Read more about the idea and the currently implemented functionalities in the `vignette("intro")` and `vignette("extensions")`.

 ## Installation